 All drugs, whether legal or illegal, have side effects.
 Some of the side effects for marijuana could be harmful to you because your brain and body are still developing.
 For someone who is very sick with an illness like cancer or epilepsy, a doctor and patient may decide the potential benefits of marijuana outweigh these risks.
 That doesn't mean it's safe for everyone to use.

-- If you mean overdose and die from marijuana, the answer is no, it's not very likely.
-However, people can experience severe side effects like anxiety, psychotic reactions or become very ill.
+- The dosage of marijuana and its’ effects on people are unpredictable.
+People can overdose and experience severe side effects like anxiety, psychotic reactions or become very ill.
 People can also injure themselves because marijuana affects judgment, perception and coordination.
-Marijuana use can be especially harmful when a person drives under the influence of marijuana.
+Marijuana use can be especially harmful when a person drives under the influence of marijuana or combines it with other drugs.

 - It is also possible to overdose from synthetic marijuana—and sometimes marijuana is laced with other drugs, especially if not from a licensed retailer.
 It's not easy to tell what kind of marijuana it is, especially if you did not buy it yourself.
 Edible marijuana in particular can be hard to use in safe doses.
 Using too much can be very dangerous and make you really sick.